xdevplatform/search-tweets-ruby/README.md

   + Test it out by running ```$ruby search-app.rb -h```.
 You should see a help menu.

 + Configure the client.
  + Specify the search API to request from, provide API credentials, and set app options.
 These are stored in a configuration YAML file.

++ Use command-line arguments to start making search requests

    + Review how to pass in search request options via the command-line.
 Search filters are specified with the ```-r``` parameter, and search period start and end times are specified with the ```-s``` and ```-e``` parameters.
 Some common patterns:
    + ```-r "from:TwitterDev" -s 14d``` --> Request all Tweets posted by the @TwitterDev account over the past 14 days.
    + ```-r "snow profile_region:co has:media" -s "2017-12-01 06:00" -e "2017-12-02 06:00" -x 3``` --> Request Tweets matching the specified rule, but stop after three requests.
 Set the search period to December 1, 2017 in the MST (UTC−6:00) timezone.
 This example rule translates to "match Tweets with keyword 'snow', posted by someone who calls Colorado home, and had a photo, video, or GIF attached 'natively' with Twitter app."
   + Make your first request: ```$ruby search-app.rb -r "from:TwitterDev -s 14d" -x 1```.
   + Look for API JSON responses in app's standard out or outbox.

-### Other important documentation and resources:
-+ Learn about building search filters: https://developer.twitter.com/en/docs/tweets/rules-and-filtering/guides/using-premium-operators
-+ Review the list of premium operators: https://developer.twitter.com/en/docs/tweets/search/guides/premium-operators
-+ Jump into the API references: [Premium search APIs](https://developer.twitter.com/en/docs/tweets/search/api-reference/premium-search), [Enterprise search APIs](https://developer.twitter.com/en/docs/tweets/search/api-reference/enterprise-search).

 ## Selecting search API <a id="selecting-api" class="tall">&nbsp;</a>